Kumari Naaz: Later career

 She later transitioned into a second career as a dubbing artiste.
 Before Sridevi started using her own voice, Kumari Naaz dubbed for her in the early Hindi hits of the 1980s.

 Personal life

-She married actor Subbiraj (cousin of veteran actor Raj Kapoor) in 1965 and continued working.
-The two had acted together in Mera Ghar Mere Bachche (1960) and Dekha Pyar Tumhara (1963).
+She married actor Subbiraj (cousin of veteran actor Raj Kapoor) in 1965 and continued working; the two had acted together in Mera Ghar Mere Bachche (1960) and Dekha Pyar Tumhara (1963).
+She converted to Hinduism after marriage, renaming herself "Anuradha".
+The couple had two children: Girish and Gauri.

+Naaz was later diagnosed with terminal illness of liver and died in 1995.